jonnyasmith/dotfiles/README.md

 ## Prerequisites

-Make sure you have WSL installed and set up on your Windows machine.
+Ensure you have WSL installed and set up on your Windows machine.
+You can install WSL by following the [Microsoft WSL Installation Guide.] (https://learn.microsoft.com/en-us/windows/wsl/install)

 ## Setup Script